...

 Types of modifications

-While the article briefly mentions modifications related to possession, visitation, or access to the child, it is important to note that other types of modifications can also be requested.
-For example, changes in child support, custody arrangements, or parental rights may be brought before the court.
+The article briefly mentions modifications related to possession, visitation, or access to the child, but it’s important to note that people can request other types of modifications.
+For example, individuals can bring changes in child support, custody arrangements, or parental rights before the court.
 Each type of modification carries its own set of requirements and considerations, making it vital to understand the specific details that pertain to your case.

 Role of the judge in modification cases